wandb/weave/examples/README.md

 ## Examples structure

 The `examples/` folder contains:
+* `get_started.ipynb`: a quick interactive notebook overview of Weave
 * `getting_started`: Learn how to build interactive data applications
 * `reference`: Syntax and usage for Weave types, ops, and panels
 * `monitoring`: Examples and documentation for LLM monitoring